Low Back Pain in Young Athletes

 • Sudden increases in training or competition

-• High volumes of sport without enough recovery
+• High volumes of sport without adequate recovery

 • Muscle fatigue or reduced strength

-Overuse injuries are one of the most common reasons for low back pain in young athletes, particularly when training intensity increases rapidly.
+Overuse injuries are one of the most common reasons for low back pain in young athletes, particularly when training intensity increases rapidly and is not balanced with adequate nutrition or recovery.

 Sports That Can Place Stress on the Lower Back